 Writing Up North

-Scratch the surface.
-There are Northern writers everywhere.
-In villages, on farms, in break rooms, on buses and in high rise flats.
-Northern writers are creating work and we want everyone to hear it.
+We help writers do what matters…write.
 And we think the best way to write is to write together.
 To share ideas, offer up support and shout from the rooftops when things go well.
 We also know that it isn't always easy.
 So we want to be here for those times too.

 Sarah loves bringing people together to share work and support each other.
 The Northern Writers Studio is her baby, a way to encourage Northern writers and to create paying opportunities so writers can do what they love.
 Write.